schembora/FBLA_DesktopApp/README.txt

                                         |___/                                            |___/
 How To Run:

-Launch nw.exe.
+Launch FBLADesktopAPP.exe.
 That's it!

 System Requirements:
 x86 or x64 Windows 7+

+Technical Arhitecture Summary:
+The FBLA Database Application is a desktop application.
+However, I developed this application using web technologies and a product called
+Node-Webkit thats lets you package a node.js based website into a fully functional desktop application.
+For simplification, I used a .csv
+(Commas Seperated Values) file (named data/users.csv) for storing the student membership data.

+Technologies Used:
+Javascript
+HTML
+CSS
+Jquery
+Bootstrap
+Node.js
+Node-Webkit
+Tablesorter jquery plugin